PapaPops/neural-network-and-handwritten-digit-classifier/README.md

 The scope of this project is purely educational and the project does not serve as an example of a proper machine learning or matrix manipulation library.

+Down bellow you can see the xor problem being solved and also the model being used for classification of handwritten digits (trained on the mnist dataset, with a model the shape of {784,16,12,10}).

 # notes
 The binary only works on linux, in order to test for other systems this needs to be recompiled.